Wrexham: Club history

 Indeed, cup competitions make up some of the proudest moments of Wrexham’s history with an FA Cup win over top flight champions Arsenal in 1992 among the more memorable nights seen at the club.
 A thunderous free-kick from former Manchester United and Chelsea winger Mickey Thomas that evening regularly makes an appearance on TV when an FA Cup giant-killing is on the cards.

-However, the 21st Century history of Wrexham AFC is less cheerful.
+However, the 21st Century history of Wrexham AFC was mostly less cheerful.
 In 2002, Mark Guterman, the former chairman of arch rivals Chester City, bought the club and then two years later sold his 78% stake in the club to property developer, Alex Hamilton – you can see where this is going, can’t you?

 Hamilton made no secret of his desire to develop the club’s stadium at a meeting of supporters in May 2004.
 Soon there was talk about ground-sharing at Chester; an attempt to oust the club from the ground; and a winding-up petition from the taxman with debts of more than £5m including an £800,000 tax bill.
 An administration, a ten-point deduction and numerous court cases later, the club was sold to a consortium headed by local businessman Neville Dickens, who was backed by the club’s supporters’ club and they lived to fight another day.